simpsonpeng/feature-detection/README.md

 feature_points.ply

 Parameter explanation:
-input neighborhood size: Determine a neighborhood for initial feature point detection input k_i^n: A parameter that reduces the impact of noise input the number of reserved points: Determine the number of points to be retained
+input neighborhood size: Determine a neighborhood for initial feature point detection. input k_i^n: A parameter that reduces the impact of noise. input the number of reserved points: Determine the number of points to be retained.

 Note:
 Only support the point cloud with “PLY” format